rithwhickpraharsha/Sneaker-Wala/README.md

 choice of colors are also given for the user
 After selecting  our Item .Now its time for the payment.
 ![image](https://user-images.githubusercontent.com/92135998/176697567-c277cb73-a307-48cf-993e-5aa37d039b4b.png)
-to make payment here is the checkout box
+this is checkout box for payment.which contains information like address and card information.

 Here is polices and return dates are mentioned as shown:
 ![image](https://user-images.githubusercontent.com/92135998/176697845-64328c58-45f4-40cd-9eb8-906abb7af5ef.png)